 If each entity has its own dedicated inbox, a cleaner alternative is to create a separate workspace per entity instead.
+Workspaces give you full separation of documents, sources, integrations, and settings, while Business Entities is the right tool when entities share the same inbox.

 Navigate to Settings in the left sidebar.